TarDeb/gold-price-analytics-pipeline/README.md

 This project demonstrates a simple data engineering pipeline to collect, store, clean, and visualize gold price data.

 ## Features
-- Fetch gold price data from public APIs
+- Fetch gold price data from public APIs  ( CSV from Investing.com )
 - Store and clean the data using Python
 - Visualize price trends using Jupyter Notebook